Whackd/whackd-counter/README.md

 Only when calling transfer does the counter increment Owner Bal: 1179000 Receiver Bal: 18900 count: 11
 ```

+## Test 3: Bug 2

+  In this test bug 2 is illustrated in action.
+  Bug 2 does not reset the random number when transferFrom is called.

 `npx hardhat run --network hardhat scripts/3_bug_2.js`